ViriCruz/basic-catalogue-react/README.md

 `npm install`

 ### How to use
+Browse the list of pokemon, everytime you want to see more details of pokemon in specific, just click on the pokemon.
+To filter pokemons by type, just select a category from the select dropdown above the pokemon's list.

 ## How to contribute and partipate
 Fork this repo and submit a PR for review and potential merge to main branch.
 Feel free to leave feedback :smile: